 2. And you HAVE to walk through it

-“The classic airport design forces the passenger flow through the duty-free store, while people often have to walk through a duty-free shop again in order to reach their gates,” Julian Lukaszewicz, senior business designer at Designit and a former lecturer in aviation management at Buckinghamshire New University, said.
+“The classic airport design forces the passenger flow through the duty-free store, while people often have to walk through a duty-free shop again in order to reach their gates,” Julian Lukaszewicz, senior business designer at Designit and a former lecturer in aviation management at Buckinghamshire New University, told Telegraph Travel.

 3. Walkways curve to the left

 Most of us might not have noticed, but walkways in the duty-free areas usually curve to the left.
 And it is for a good reason, according to the Intervistas report.

 The majority of passengers are right-handed, and pull their suitcases with their right hand, forcing them to walk in an anticlockwise direction to have more balance.
 They therefore “look to the right far more than the left, and see more things on the right than the left”.

 It adds: “As a result, more sales are generated if a walkway curves from right to left with more merchandise and space on the right side because passengers are looking right while (perhaps unconsciously) walking left.”